MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMobilityPolicy.md

 # New-CsTeamsMobilityPolicy

 ## SYNOPSIS
-The TeamsMobilityPolicy allows Admins to control Teams mobile usag for users.
+The TeamsMobilityPolicy allows Admins to control Teams mobile usage for users.

 ## SYNTAX